(exenatide extended-release) Injectable Suspension, for Subcutaneous Use

 Safety and effectiveness of BYDUREON BCISE have not been established in pediatric patients.
 BYDUREON BCISE is not recommended for use in pediatric patients.

 In two comparator-controlled 28-week trials, BYDUREON BCISE was studied in 74 patients (18.0%) who were at least 65 years old and 10 patients who were at least 75 years old.
-No meaningful differences in safety and efficacy were observed between these patients and younger patients, but the small sample size for patients ≥75 years old limits conclusions.
+No meaningful differences in safety and efficacy were observed between these patients and the overall population, but the small sample size for patients ≥75 years old limits conclusions.
+In a large cardiovascular outcomes trial, BYDUREON was studied in 2959 patients (40.3%) who were at least 65 years old and of those, 605 patients (8.2%) were at least 75 years old.
+Use caution when initiating BYDUREON BCISE in elderly patients because they are more likely to have decreased renal function.

 Effects of overdoses with BYETTA, another formulation of exenatide, included severe nausea, severe vomiting, and rapidly declining blood glucose concentrations, including severe hypoglycemia requiring parenteral glucose administration.
 In the event of overdose, appropriate supportive treatment should be initiated according to the patient's clinical signs and symptoms.